harley1983/final-exam-QuynhDinh/README.md

 # final-exam-QuynhDinh
 # Final Exam - AI-Assisted Python Programming

-This repository contains my completed submission for the **AI-Assisted Python Programming Final Exam** (ISYS2001).
+This repository contains my completed submission for the **Introduction to Business Programming Final Exam** (ISYS2001).
 The exam was completed using Google Colab and GitHub, following all course constraints and academic integrity guidelines.

 ---